VILORIA2152015/webtech-lec/README.txt

 prelims.html - the page that contains all the prelim topics.

+midtrms.html - the page that contains all the prelim topic

 #############################################################

  To access the course website double-click on the index.html to view the